susanBuck/notes/07_Version_Control/10_Deploy_to_Pagoda.md

 <img src='http://making-the-internet.s3.amazonaws.com/vc-git-push-pagoda-master@2x.png' class='' style='max-width:582px; width:75%' alt=''>

 After your first deployment, you should now be able to access your app via `http://app-name.gopagoda.com`.
-You can also manage your app from its dashbaord on Pagoda.
+You can also manage your app from its dashboard on Pagoda.